Zaria Kaduna State, Nigeria Travel Guide

 Public hospitals have limited resources.

 Police/Ambulance/Fire: Dial 112 or 199 (general emergency number in Nigeria).
 Response times can be slow and unreliable.
-Comprehensive travel insurance including emergency medical evacuation is highly recommended.
+Comprehensive travel insurance including medical evacuation in an emergency is highly recommended.
 For serious medical emergencies, seeking care in Abuja or internationally may be required.

 Emergency numbers: 112 or 199.